Conservation Easements: Structuring Effective Documents and Enforcing Terms and Conditions

 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will examine conservation easements and the legal considerations when drafting and enforcing an easement for the preservation of land and natural resources.
+This CLE course will examine conservation easements and the legal considerations when drafting and enforcing an easement for the preservation of land and natural resources.
 The panel will discuss the benefits and limitations of these easements and the challenges associated with amending and enforcing the easements.
 Finally, the panel will offer best practices for using conservation easements.

 - Drafting and interpreting conservation easements

 - Issues associated with the amendment of conservation easements

 - Encroachment and other legal rights to action

 The panel will review these and other key issues:

 - How should counsel draft and structure conservation easements to maximize benefits to the holder?

 - What are the challenges and state law implications of enforcing easements in perpetuity?